 Indian Railway Personnel Service (IRPS)

-- The officers under this service are accountable for managing the Human Resources of the Indian Railways.
+- The primary responsibility of officers from this cadre is managing the behemoth Human Resources of Indian Railways

 Indian Railway Traffic Service (IRTS)

-- Later the probationers undergo professional training at the Indian Railway Institute of Transportation Management (IRTM) in Lucknow.
+- IRTS cadre officers undergo training at Railway Staff College located at Vadodara and Indian Railway Institute of Transportation Management located in Lucknow.

 Indian Revenue Service (IRS)

 - IRS officers undergo initial training at LBSNAA, further training takes place at NADT which is located at Nagpur and National Academy of Customs, Excise and Narcotics located at Faridabad.

 - IRS cadre functions under the Ministry of Finance.

 - The primary objective of this cadre is to collect direct and indirect taxes

 - This is one of the Group ‘A’ civil service.